-The tables below show the amount equivalent to 100 per cent target achievement for the STI and LTI for each member of the Management Board in office in the financial year 2021/22 and for former Management Board members for whom individual disclosures must be made.
-They also show the minimum and maximum amounts for STI and LTI that can be individually achieved in the financial year 2021/22.
+The tables below show the amount equivalent to 100 per cent target achievement for the STI and LTI for each member of the Management Board in office in financial year 2022/23 and for former Management Board members for whom individual disclosures must be made.
+They also show the minimum and maximum amounts for STI and LTI that can be individually achieved in financial year 2022/23.
+Only Management Board members entitled to variable remuneration components are shown.